DeepGreenAI/cmv2-launchpad-features/README.md

 # Security

 The FCC Launchpad has been built with a security first mindset using the best technology available today.
 The core source code of the launchpad has had a full security audit completed by top security researches at OtterSec.
 The contents of that audit can be viewed here : https://docsend.com/view/is7963h8tbbvp2g9.
 There were no Major findings and 5 out of the 6 low priority findings have since been fixed and fixes deployed by the FCC development team/author's of this launchpad.
-Having launchpad's audited is not a standard practice in this industry because of the high associated cost.
+Having launchpads audited is not a standard practice in this industry because of the high associated cost.
 However, having the FCC launchpad was a no-brainer as we wanted every user of this launchpad to have no doubts about the superior security provided by using a highly reviewed, well tested, and highly secure launchpad.

 # Speed